 I’m currently pursuing several projects on agency, minimal cognition, and interscale dynamics.
-I am a co-founder/organizer of the Minimal Cognition Project at the University of Wollongong.
-I have also been involved with the Active Materials Project at Georgetown University.
-You can find information on all of these projects at our lab website: https://www.uowblogs.com/mcgivernlab/
+AIMS is an ongoing project involving a seminar series I continue to organize with Dr. Patrick McGivern, where we bring together scientists of all kinds and philosophers to discuss contemporary research on topics in cognitive biology.
+I am also a co-founder/organizer of the Minimal Cognition Project at the University of Wollongong, and I have been involved with the Active Materials Project at Georgetown University.
+You can find more information on all of these projects at our lab website: https://www.uowblogs.com/mcgivernlab/

 My dissertation, Having Gender in Mind, was supervised by Patrick McGivern, and co-supervised by Shaun Gallagher.
 My thesis was examined by Hanne De Jaegher and Michelle Maiese.
 I received my MA in philosophy from the University of Memphis in 2016, and my BA in philosophy from Cal State Fullerton in 2014.